aadhithya/aadhithya.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I participated in the DTU MLOps Summer School and won the MLOps hackathon!
+Participated in the DTU MLOps Summer School and won the MLOps hackathon.